Rubber Molding Parts

 • There is a lag in processing times.

-• However, it can’t handle all intricate patterns.
+• It can’t handle all intricate patterns.

 • The possibilities of additional post-molding expenses are increased.